rdinter/test-counties/README.md

 Further, other packages needed include: `dplyr`, `ggplot2`, `jsonlite`, `maptools`, `pbapply`, `raster`, `RCurl`, `readr`, `readxl`, `rgdal`, `spdep`, `stringr`, `tidyr`.

+# Various To-Do Items:

+This is still currently a work in progress.
+At the moment, here are a few things I know that I will eventually need to tackle:

+1. Hosting various datasets (bb loans, FCC data, etc.) on a site so that R scripts are automated.
+2. Delve into the BEA API and sort through their various data.
+Document this as well.
+3. Convert Matlab code (for origin-destination models and potentially dynamic spatial ordered probit) to R scripts.

 <!--
 # Cheat Sheet